-While spiders may get a bad rap, the truth is, most spiders we come across are harmless, pose no danger to us, and want to stay away from us just as we do from them.
+All spiders have venom glands, but not all spiders have strong enough venom to cause health problems in people; in fact, most of the spiders we come across are are harmless, pose no danger to us, and want to stay away from us just as we do from them.
 Garden spiders, orb-weaver spiders, hobo spiders, and even giant house spiders and wolf spiders, despite their large size, are nuisance spiders.

 With that being said, it is also important to understand that species of dangerous spiders live throughout the United States.
 Black widow spiders are a dangerous spider species.
 Their venom is potent enough to trigger significant health problems in some people.
 The good news is that while a bite from a black widow spider is serious, the symptoms are manageable with professional medical intervention.

 Insects living in your yard or inside your home are attracting spiders to your property.
 Spiders are outdoor pests and found living in almost any environment but live in higher numbers on properties that have plenty of insects for them to hunt and feed on.
 Spiders don’t usually move inside to escape cold weather but do tend to move inside in the late fall and winter months because that is the time of year when many insects (their prey) move indoors to overwinter.